wp-plugins/mobile-client-detection-plugin/readme.txt

 which can be used to show different templates – or to create templates with multi device support.

 = Which values can the query_var 'platform' return ? =
-Currently it returns the tag for each known mobile device: android, blackberry, windows, ipad, iphone, ipod, iemobile, webos, kindle, symbian, googlebot-mobile, desktop (by default)
+Currently it returns the tag for each known platform:
+a) android 1, android 2, android 3,android 4, ipad, kindle (or tablet by default).
+b) blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or mobile by default).
+c) windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or desktop by default).

 Set option $general_only=true; in case you require more general result.